 This charming inn is easily accessible from Highway 61 and is close to 4 state parks, making it the perfect basecamp for your North Shore adventures.
 The Country Inn offers free WiFi and features an on-site pool with a spa and sauna - perfect for unwinding after a long day of exploring.
 Guestrooms are comfortable and stylish, with modern décor and updated furnishings.
 Each room comes equipped with a flat-screen TV, microwave, and mini-fridge, and select rooms even have their own private hot tub!

 About Gooseberry Falls State Park

-Gooseberry Falls State Park is located in the town of Two Harbors, Minnesota, about 15 miles north of Duluth.
+Gooseberry Falls State Park is located in Two Harbors, Minnesota, about 15 miles north of Duluth.
 It covers about 1,800 acres and has a variety of trails that visitors can enjoy.

 The park was established in 1970 and was named after the Gooseberry River, which flows through it.
-The notable rocks the park is known for were formed by glaciers and mostly consist of granite, gneiss, and schist.
+The notable rocks the park is known for were formed by glaciers and primarily consisted of granite, gneiss, and schist.